For the green guru

 Dumbo Feather is pretty much the ultimate in storytelling; each issue is filled with feature-length articles about people doing extraordinary things.
 The common thread connecting them all together?
 Everyone in the pages of Dumbo Feather is striving to do good in the world.
 Subscriptions and magazine bundles are available through Dumbo Feather.

-Of course, your friend will need the perfect cup from which to sip the perfect brew.
-Created out of a need to cut down on the use of single-use takeaway coffee cups, KeepCup offer a colourful and effective solution to ethical caffeine ingestion You can customise your KeepCup from a range of coloured lids, plugs and thermal bands, and many cafes offer discounts to people who BYO cup.
+What sort of coffee drinker doesn’t have their own reusable cup?
+Created to cut down on single-use takeaway coffee cups, KeepCup offer a colourful and effective solution to ethical caffeine ingestion with their range of reusable cups.
+You can customise your KeepCup from an extremely broad selection of coloured lids, plugs and thermal bands, plus a bunch of cafes offer discounts to people who BYO cup.
+It’s a win/win.

 For the conscious quaffer